Global symmetry violation from non-isometric codes: Global symmetry violation

 \section{Global symmetry violation}

 In this section, we compute the entropy of the radiation in the fundamental description and show that it is given by the QES formula in the effective description, which includes the global symmetry-breaking term.
-Relative entropy between the exact density matrix and transformed one by a global symmetry operator is computed to be non-zero, which signals the violation of global symmetry.
+The relative entropy between the radiation density matrix and its transform under a global symmetry quantifies the violation of global symmetry.
+We calculate the relative entropy and find it to be nonzero.
 We mostly consider $U(1)$ global symmetry for simplicity.